 Tamsin Chick is also on her holidays, over in sunny Cornwall.
 On a single run, which was apparently just a morning explore along some of the Cornish Way she achieved a CR on segment ‘Radnor Hill’ (2:51) a 3rd overall on ‘Wheal Peevor Clockwise’ (6:24) and 5th overall on ‘Up Rodda’s Field’ (2:01).
 The distances some people will travel to just get a course record and a few crowns!
 Seriously though, well done on stealing some crowns from the locals.

 Saturday 21st November.
-Club Awards Night at Westbury Village Hall
+Club Awards Night.
+Westbury Village Hall.

 Further (non-virtual) events have been removed until further notice, pending outcome of Coronavirus.